 - If you have a plastic dough scraper, use it to gather any small pieces of dough that may be sticking to the sides of the bowl.

 - Place the dough in a sealable plastic bag and refrigerate (unless you plan to make a pizza within the next 3-5 hours).
-If you plan to make a pizza within the next 3-5 hours, move on to the next section of instructions.
+If you plan to make a pizza within the next 3-5 hours, move on to Step 2 of the next section of instructions.

 |1/2 teaspoon of yeast with a pinch of sugar.|